 The Basilica is home to the second oldest fresco paintings in Moravia.
-The best-preserved area of the Basilica is the crypt that was once the burial place of the monks that ran the monastery.
+The best-preserved area is the crypt that was once the burial place of the monks that ran the monastery.

 The Jewish Quarter is the first independent Jewish monument to be honored outside of Israel.

-Located in the Zlin region of Czech Republic, the gardens and castle in Kromeriz have been named a UNESCO World Heritage site for its well preserved and complete Baroque castle and gardens.
+Located in the Zlin region, the gardens and castle in Kromeriz have been named a Czech Republic UNESCO World Heritage site for their well preserved Baroque castle and gardens.